 The bride and groom in this particular photo came from the Telugu community of South India.
 Telugu speakers comprise the second-largest linguistic group in India after those who speak Hindi natively.
 They also make up the majority of the populations of two South Indian states (Andhra Pradesh and Telangana).
 Telugu immigrants to the U.S. and their descendants form a significant part of the American melting pot.
 The Baltimore and Washington, DC, metro areas in particular is home to many people of Telugu descent.

 Though Indian nuptial traditions vary widely from one state to the next, there are common themes among them.
-The majority of the practices serve to unite the bride’s and groom’s families or bring blessings upon the marriage.
+The majority of the practices serve to unite the two sides’ families or bring blessings upon the marriage.
 The marital rites depicted in this photograph are an example of the latter.
 In this part of a wedding ceremony, the bride and groom shower each other with rice.
 That crop is a significant staple of the diet and agriculture of India.
 An abundance of rice has historically meant prosperity, fertility and happiness.
 Not surprisingly, therefore, it plays an important role in marriage customs in the Subcontinent.

 This bride and groom found other creative ways to make Baltimore a part of their wedding event.
 The baraat (or entry processional) is an important part of most Indian nuptials.
 It is a grand affair in which the groom and his relatives arrive at the ceremony.
 It is typically done with the bridegroom on a horse or elephant.
 That is often impractical in an American urban area like Baltimore, Maryland, however.
 So many grooms pull up to the ceremony in a luxury car.
 This particular husband-to-be really embraced the nautical setting of his wedding and arrived at the site on a boat.
 It was a fantastic little touch, and the photos of the moment emphasize that the moment took place in Baltimore.Baltimore wedding (9), Baltimore wedding photographer (3), Indian wedding (3).